-Heat and/or ice application, to reduce localized pain.
 Generally, ice is recommended to relieve pain or discomfort directly after an activity that has caused the pain.
-Heat application is recommended to relax the muscles, and promote blood flow and a healing environment.
-See Heat and Cold Therapy Information Center.
+Applying heat is recommended to relax the muscles, and promote blood flow and a healing environment.

 Chiropractic manipulation, or manual manipulation from osteopathic doctors, physiatrists or other appropriately trained health professionals, can help reduce pain by mobilizing painful joint dysfunction.

 Epidural steroid Injections

 If the patient is having severe pain, injections can be useful.
 Epidural injections can help decrease inflammation in the area.
 The pars fracture itself can be injected with lidocaine and steroids for a diagnostic study.
 If the patient’s pain is relieved after a lidocaine injection it can be assumed that the pars fracture is the source of the patient’s pain.
 The steroid injection can be useful to reduce inflammation in the pars interarticularis, helping to relieve the pain and allow the patient to progress with physical therapy and non-surgical treatment.